Segmentation and Smoothing Affect Explanation Quality More Than the Choice of Perturbation-based XAI Method for Image Explanations: Results and Analysis

 \section{Results and Analysis}

 The results consist of the LIF, MIF, and SRG metrics for every attribution pipeline.
 As this is too much data to present in this work, it is summarized as the average SRG metric for different parameter combinations.
 The tables show for some parameter combinations the SRG in \% averaged over all pipelines with those combinations (\ie{} the average result for all combinations of the unspecified parameters).
-The complete data is available online\footnote{\url{https://bit.ly/smooth-mask-perturbation}}.

 The average SRG for pipelines with different sampling methods and sample sizes over the different attribution methods is shown in Table~\ref{tab:attribution_vs_sampling}.
+Notably, sampling has a larger impact on performance than the attribution calculation.
 Unsurprisingly, increasing sample size yields improved performance.
-What is surprising is that random sampling significantly outperforms entropic and does so even for SHAP, for which entropic is the default sampling method.
-It is noteworthy that the attribution method (row-wise) in general has less impact on the SRG value than the sampling method (column-wise).
+What is surprising is that random sampling significantly outperforms entropic sampling, even for SHAP, for which entropic sampling is the default sampling method.
+This may be caused by the manner in which entropic sampling was implemented in this work as described later.
 Furthermore, some attribution methods seem to fail when used together with certain sampling methods and sample sizes.
-For non-random sampling with a sample size of 50 all attribution methods have the same performance.
+LIME and SHAP perform poorly when using 50 random samples, likely due to having too little feature-specific information for least squares to have a single useful convergence.
+PDA also performs poorly when using entropic sampling at higher sample sizes, the reason for which will be described later in this section.
+For non-random sampling with a sample size of 50, all attribution methods have the same performance.
 Under these circumstances, CIU, PDA, and RISE mathematically produce the same rankings of segments to which LIME and SHAP consistently converge.